TiesBos/EquiTrends/README.md

 of Dette & Schumann ([2024](https://doi.org/10.1080/07350015.2024.2308121)).
-The function tests the null hypothesis that the root mean squared placebo coefficient is larger than or equal to a user-specified equivalence threshold,
+The function tests the null hypothesis that the root mean squared placebo coefficient is larger than or equal to a user-specified equivalence threshold
-$\delta$, indicating what negligible is to the user.
+$\delta$.
 That is, if

 $$\beta_{RMS} = \sqrt{\frac{1}{T}\sum_{l=1}^{T} \beta_l^2},$$